Mayar-hany-2005/Mayar-hany-2005/README.md

 ---

 <p align="center">
-  💻 Data Enthusiast | 📊 Dashboard Creator | 🤖 AI & ML Learner
+  💻 Data Analyst | 📊 Business Intelligence Developer | 🤖 ML Enthusiast
 </p>

 ---

 ## 💡 About Me

-I'm Mayar Hany, a passionate and motivated data enthusiast with hands-on experience in **Python, SQL, Excel, and Power BI**.
+I'm Mayar Hany, a passionate and motivated data enthusiast with hands-on experience in Python, SQL, Excel, and Power BI.
-I enjoy diving into datasets — from cleaning and exploring to designing visual dashboards and building predictive models that solve real-world problems.
+I enjoy diving into datasets from cleaning and exploring to designing visual dashboards and building predictive models that solve real-world problems.

-I'm deeply interested in **Machine Learning**, **Data Science**, and transforming raw numbers into meaningful insights through storytelling.
+I'm deeply interested in Machine Learning, Data Science, and transforming raw numbers into meaningful insights through storytelling.
 I'm also passionate about sharing knowledge and helping others grow in tech. ✨📈

 ---